About your health record

 Health records may include:

 Every time you visit one of our health facilities, we make sure your personal details are up-to-date.
-If you’re not a current inpatient or outpatient and still need to update your information, the Elective Admissions Service can help you do that.
+If you’re not a current inpatient or outpatient and still need to update your information, you can talk to the admissions team at the facility you visited.

 How to access your health record